codepath/android_guides/Creating-and-Using-Fragments.md

 </LinearLayout>
 ```

+Note: You will likely need to change the path for FooFragment based on your project setup.

 #### Dynamically

 The second way is by adding the fragment **dynamically** in Java using the `FragmentManager`.
 The `FragmentManager` class and the [FragmentTransaction class](http://developer.android.com/reference/android/app/FragmentTransaction.html) allow you to add, remove and replace fragments in the layout of your activity at runtime.